Schedule a Consultation

 • Creditor

-• Other individual having a claim against or right in an estate being administered
+• Other individuals having a claim against or right in an estate being administered.

 If you wish to contest a will, you will have the burden of proving that you meet the definition of an interested person.